 How to start?
 What to say?
 I immediately wished I could impersonate a travel blogger, a tech blogger, even a sex blogger — all of whom were among those who introduced themselves to me.
 Talk about a caffeine buzz kill at 9:30 in the morning when you’re among the former group and you come upon me.
-“Hi, I’m Pamela and I write about issues associated with infertility.”
-I understood completely when they smiled kindly and quickly moved on.
+“Hi, I’m Pamela.
+I’m an infertility survivor who writes about issues associated with infertility.”
+I understood completely when they smiled kindly only to quickly move on.

 First, one unbiased attendee — she was part of the BlogHer team — told me ours was one of the best BlogHer panels she’d attended.
 You can read more observations about our session from Stephanie who was on hand and did some live blogging as did Cecily.

-Second, I was seriously disappointed with the turnout.
+Second, this infertility survivor was seriously disappointed with the turnout.
 While our session was intentionally part of the Mommyblogging track — specifically to stimulate a conversation with the, how shall I say, non-fertility-treated-nor- adoption-initiated Mommybloggers — I don’t think there were more than five actual Mommybloggers in the room.
 Of those all acknowledged they had personally experienced infertility.

-The balance of the room were mostly friends and family of the panelists and the usual cool chicks (you know, participants in the infertility blogging community like Rachel, Luna, Millie, Dramalish and Amber) and a few who wanted to know more about infertility (e.g. representatives from the March of Dimes).
+The balance of the room were mostly friends and family of the panelists and the usual cool chicks.
+(You know, participants in the infertility blogging community like Rachel, Luna, Millie, Dramalish and Amber) and a few who wanted to know more about what it meant to be an infertility survivor (e.g. representatives from the March of Dimes).

-While wonderful to see and hear from the infertility community, we talk amongst ourselves all the time.
+While wonderful to see and hear from the infertility community, we who identify as an infertility survivor talk amongst ourselves all the time.
 We didn’t need BlogHer to bring us together, though it did allow some of us to meet face to face for the first time.

 Someone suggested that perhaps we needed a more compelling name to the panel.
 So for next year, I suggest it go something like this: “MommyBloggers: Will you know how to support your children when they learn they have conditions that cause infertility?”